-These are just some of the projects Redwood Parks Conservancy has helped in 2019.
-Project funding comes from from sales in our park stores, events and donations from individuals and foundations.
+These are just some of the projects Redwood Parks Conservancy helped fund in 2019.
+Project funding comes from: sales in our park stores, event proceeds, and donations from individuals and foundations.
 We also manage grants from government and philanthropic sources for our partners, giving them added flexibility to do more valuable work in the parks.

 In 2019 support from donors and state agencies:

 … made the “Grove of Titans” project a reality.
 Work has started to restore this stand of ancient redwoods inside Jedediah Smith Redwoods, once threatened by off-trail hikers and social trails.
 This accomplishment wouldn’t have been possible without the 540 donors to Redwood Parks Conservancy that spearheaded the campaign.

 ... funded two seasonal interpreter (educational guides) positions at Patrick's Point State Park focused on Sumeg Village and local indigenous peoples' history and present-day culture.
 Thanks to a generous donor, RPC also funds two Interpreter internships at Prairie Creek Redwoods State Park.
 These two positions are selected from local university students and are funded in perpetuity by an endowment set up by the donor.

 … defended threatened and endangered species in our parks, like the Oregon Silverspot Butterfly at Tolowa Dunes State Park.
 The project to restore the environment of these endangered butterflies is possible because you supported RPC.